-Six different types of audio players, and company computers, were also confiscated.
+Six different types of audio players, along with company computers, were also confiscated.